shaunsaker/the-shell/README.md

 firebase projects:create PROJECT_NAME-production
 ```

 3. Enable Cloud Firestore for both projects by visiting https://console.firebase.google.com/project/PROJECT_NAME-staging/firestore and https://console.firebase.google.com/project/PROJECT_NAME-production/firestore and clicking "Create database".
-Feel free to "Start in production mode", the firebase rules and indices will be deployed automatically when you merge into `develop` (staging) or `master` (production).
+Feel free to "Start in production mode", the firebase rules and indices will be deployed automatically when you merge into `master` (staging) or any release branch, e.g. `v1.0.1` (production).

 4. [Enable the Blaze plan](https://console.firebase.google.com/project/_/usage/details) for both projects.
 This is required for Firebase Functions.